 Multiple Product Support Resources

-With your Sencha Care support subscription, you get access to three valuable product support resources available only to Sencha Care customers: Premium Forums, the Support Portal, and our Source Code Repositories.
+With your Sencha Care support subscription, you get access to three valuable product support resources available only to Sencha Care customers: Premium Forums, the Support Portal, and our nightly builds.
 The benefits of each of these are described below, along with some tips on how to get the most out of these Sencha Care features.

 Unlike our Community Forums, the Premium Forums are only accessible to support subscribers.
 The Premium Forums are a valuable way for you to get help and information without using the x-credits of your support subscription, and serve as a knowledge base that’s useful as you complete development projects.
 Questions asked in the Premium Forums may be answered by Sencha staff and/or by other Premium Forum members, so you and other customers can benefit from our collective knowledge of our products.

 When Should You Use Premium Forums?

 Premium forums are best suited for how-to inquiries, and to share or learn best practices in the use of Sencha products.
 Since the Premium Forums are visible to other customers, please do not include any confidential information in your posts.

 The Support Portal facilitates creation of support tickets to get private help directly from Sencha Support staff.
 Each support ticket may only contain one distinct issue.
 Support tickets are charged in x-credits (see below.)
 Some support tickets may involve more in-depth research and in turn may take longer and be charged more than a standard ticket.
 The cost will be determined by the assigned support engineer and will be communicated to the support subscriber for confirmation before any additional charge is made.